lana-mustafic/BetterMe/README.md

 ## Project Overview

-BetterMe is a robust, full-stack web application designed to manage tasks (a To-Do app) built using modern technologies: a backend API with **.NET 8** and a frontend SPA with **Angular 20**.
+BetterMe is a full-stack productivity and habit-tracking application built using .NET 8 for the backend and Angular 20 for the frontend.
-It emphasizes best practices: JWT-based authentication, role-based access, task CRUD, filters, and containerized deployment with Docker.
+It provides a smooth user experience for managing tasks, building habits, tracking progress, and maintaining personal discipline — all with a secure and modern architecture.

 This project is ideal for:

-- Demonstrating proficiency in backend + frontend full-stack development.
+- Demonstrating strong full-stack engineering skills

-- Showcasing secure authentication and authorization workflows.
+- Showcasing secure authentication and authorization flows

-- Practicing deployment workflows (Docker, CI/CD).
+- Practicing API + Frontend integration and state management

-- Serving as a foundation for larger productivity or business applications.
+- Serving as a base for more advanced personal productivity or business applications

 ---

-## Key Features
+## Features

-- **Authentication & Authorization** – Users can register and login; secure endpoints via JWT tokens and role-based authorization.
-- **Task Management (CRUD)** – Create, Read, Update, Delete tasks; tasks can be assigned, filtered, sorted, and marked complete.
-- **Persistent Data Layer** – Built on SQL Server (or compatible) via Entity Framework Core for schema, migrations, and data access.
-- **Modern Frontend SPA** – Responsive UI built with Angular 20, communicates with backend API, handles user sessions, task views.
-- **Deployment Ready** – Dockerfile(s) + docker-compose setup allow you to containerize both backend and frontend (and database) for easy deployment.
-- **Clean Architecture / Folder Structure** – Logical separation of concerns: backend and frontend folders, config, and settings neatly organized.
+- ✅ **User Authentication** (Register, Login, JWT-based sessions)
+- ✅ **Profile Management**
+- ✅ **Create & Manage Tasks**
+- ✅ **Support for Recurring / Habit Tasks**
+- ✅ **Tag System** for categorizing tasks
+- ✅ **Progress tracking**
+- ✅ **Responsive UI for mobile & desktop**
+- ✅ **Protected routes & secure API endpoints**

 ---

 ## Repository Structure
 Here is the top-level layout: